Article Categories

 What is multithreaded programming?

-A thread is a small unit of CPU utilisation.
-It comprises a thread ID, a program counter, a register set and a stack.
-It shares with other threads which belong to the same process having code segment, data section and other operating system resources like open files and signals.
+A thread is a lightweight unit of CPU execution within a process.
+It comprises a thread ID, a program counter, a register set, and a stack.
+Multiple threads belonging to the same process share the code segment, data section, and operating system resources like open files and signals.

-A heavy weight process has a single thread of control.
-If a process has multiple threads of control, it can perform more than one task at a time.
-Many software packages that run in modern PC’s are multi-threaded.
-Here, the application is implemented as a separate process with several threads of control.
+A traditional heavyweight process has a single thread of control.
+However, if a process has multiple threads of control, it can perform more than one task concurrently.
+Many modern software applications are multithreaded, implementing the application as a single process with several threads of control.

-For example − Consider a word processor consisting of a thread for displaying graphics, another thread for responding to keystrokes from the user and a third thread for performing spelling and grammar checking.
+For example − A word processor may consist of one thread for displaying graphics, another thread for responding to user keystrokes, and a third thread for performing spelling and grammar checking in the background.

 Responsiveness